Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: An Overview of Data-Related Issues

 \section{An Overview of Data-Related Issues}

 Without using tools specialized for mathematics, the current general models, LLMs, simply by well-designed training methodologies and trained on mathematical data, have demonstrated unprecedented capabilities in generating humanlike mathematical text, solving complex problems, and even engaging in creative problem-solving.
 For example, GPT-4 has performed promisingly on undergraduate-level mathematics formulated in natural language, as pointed out by~\citet{frieder2023mathematical}.
 Math-Specialized Gemini 1.5 Pro~\citep{reid2024gemini}, a commercial model by Google not available to the public, has been reported to have an accuracy of over 90\% on the MATH dataset~\citep{hendrycks2021measuring}, one of the most widely-used datasets for testing mathematical ability.
 This score has recently been replicated by an open-weight model, QwQ.\footnote{\url{https://qwenlm.github.io/blog/qwq-32b-preview/}} Attaining such a high score is equivalent to achieving the ability of an IMO gold medallist (according to~\citep{hendrycks2021measuring}).
 However, to date, no reports have been made where the mathematical benchmarks of QwQ are tested for contamination; not undertaking tests may lead to this score not being reproducible on a different dataset from the same difficulty and problem type distribution~\citep{yang2023rethinking, xu2024benchmarking}.
-Further notable general-purpose LLMs are open-weight models with strong reported performance on baseline datasets, such as MATH and GSM8K~\citep{cobbe2021training}, the DeepSeek family of models~\citep{shao2024deepseekmath, liu2024deepseek, zhu2024deepseek, xin2024deepseek}, and the Qwen family of models~\citep{bai2023qwen, yang2024qwen2, hui2024qwen2, yang2024qwen2math}.
-Other LLMs focus more on specific abilities such as MathPrompter~\citep{imani2023mathprompter}, which associates a confidence value to arithmetic problem solutions, MathVista~\citep{lu2023mathvista}, which solves geometric reasoning problems, WizardMath~\citep{luo2023wizardmath}, or Llemma~\citep{azerbayev2023llemma}, which was specialized through further pretraining on a math corpus, and is both open-weight and open-source.
-A special use case where LLMs have found success is in interactive theorem provers (ITPs) such as Isabelle~\citep{nipkow2002isabelle} or Lean~\citep{moura2021lean4}, where they are used to prove theorems most prominently in the context of generating proofs of given formal statements~\citep{first2023baldur,zheng2023lyra,xin2023lego}, autoformalization~\citep{szegedy2020promising,jiang2022draft}, or providing code snippets of formal mathematics~\citep{song2024towards}.
-For a survey of deep learning approaches on both formal and informal (natural language) mathematics, we refer to~\citet{lu2022survey}, and for more recent information on language models, including their performance on mainstream datasets, we refer to~\citet{zhao2023survey}.